- Military Basics

 Federal Voting Assistance Program resources

-Coronavirus disease 2019 pandemic: Voters can find helpful resources on FVAP.gov, including COVID-19 information and two visual maps that depict how states accept the FPCA or ballot.
+COVID-19 updates: Voters can find helpful resources on FVAP.gov, including COVID-19 information and two visual maps that depict how states accept the FPCA or ballot.

-Envelopes: Voters can also download postage-paid envelope templates that will allow them to mail back their voting materials free of charge from any military post at a military installation or via diplomatic pouch at a U.S. Embassy or Consulate overseas.
+Envelopes: Voters can also download postage-paid envelope templates that will allow them to mail back their voting materials free of charge from any military post at a military installation or via a diplomatic pouch at a U.S. Embassy or Consulate overseas.

 Installation Voting Assistance Office: Active-duty military and military spouses can find and get help from their IVAO.